-Sunrise to sunset unless otherwise posted.
+Hours at City of Boise parks are sunrise to sunset daily unless otherwise posted.

 Reservation Cancellation Policy

 Unless otherwise posted or stated in Boise City Code, beer and wine is permitted in most parks.
-All other alcoholic beverages are not permitted, unless the location is a licensed premise or allowed by Boise City Code.
+All other alcoholic beverages are not permitted unless the location is a licensed premise or allowed by Boise City Code.
 Having more than 7.5 gallons of beer and/or wine per person, group, or event requires a permit application to be filled out and a fee to be paid.
 Alcoholic beverages may only be possessed and consumed by someone 21 years of age and older.

-- Any street, parking lot, restroom, pathway, playground, swimming pool, youth community center, skate park, archery range, cemeteries, bike skills facility, or youth sports complex.
+- Any street, parking lot, restroom, pathway, playground, swimming pool, youth community center, skate park, archery range, cemeteries, bike skills facility, or youth sports complex

 - Bernadine Quinn Riverside Park and Quinn’s Pond

-- Idaho Fallen Firefighter Memorial Park
+- Idaho Fallen Firefighters Memorial Park

 - McAuley Park

 - Shoreline Park

 - Along the Boise River Greenbelt, including the area within 250 feet of the Greenbelt